Hi, I’m Karen

 By working on our own self-awareness, we help our kids learn problem solving and conflict resolution.
 Not only do these skills make for a more connected and peaceful family life but they are the skills our world desperately needs in future generations.

 I’m so glad you found your way here.
 Thank you for reading this far!
 If you’d like to stay in touch, the best way is to sign-up for my e-mail updates.
 I’m not on social media all that much so e-mail is where I share my blog, inspiration, free resources and exclusive offers.
-You can also check out my coaching and courses here.
+You can also check out my coaching here.

 Want to know more about me?